MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 [Azure Load Balancer](https://azure.microsoft.com/blog/azure-load-balancer-new-distribution-mode) is a network transmission layer service (layer 4), which balances traffic by a 5-tuple hash from the data streams (based on source IP, source port, destination IP, destination port, and protocol type).
 In SAP deployments on Azure, it's used in cluster setups to direct traffic to the primary service instance or the healthy node in case of a fault.

 We recommend using [Azure Standard Load Balancer](/azure/load-balancer/load-balancer-standard-overview) for all SAP scenarios.
-If virtual machines in the backend pool require public outbound connectivity, or if they are used in an Azure zone deployment, the standard load balancers require [additional configurations](/azure/virtual-machines/workloads/sap/high-availability-guide-standard-load-balancer-outbound-connections) once it's secure by default and won't allow outboud connectivity unless you explict configure it.
+If virtual machines in the backend pool require public outbound connectivity, or if they are used in an Azure zone deployment, the standard load balancers require [additional configurations](/azure/virtual-machines/workloads/sap/high-availability-guide-standard-load-balancer-outbound-connections) once it's secure by default and won't allow outbound connectivity unless you explicitly configure it.

 For traffic from SAP GUI clients connecting to an SAP server via DIAG protocol or Remote Function Calls (RFC), the Central Services message server balances the load through SAP application server [logon groups](https://wiki.scn.sap.com/wiki/display/SI/ABAP+Logon+Group+based+Load+Balancing).
 No additional load balancer is needed.